wh-alice/mig_visualstudio/vs/misc/how-to--make-typedefs-for-managed-arrays.md

 ---
-title: "How to: Make Typedefs for Managed Arrays | Microsoft Docs" ms.custom: "" ms.date: "10/20/2016"
+title: "How to: Make Typedefs for Managed Arrays" ms.custom: "" ms.date: "10/20/2016"
 ms.prod: "visual-studio-dev14"